OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - V3.2: "The app uses proven implementations of cryptographic primitives."
 - V3.3: "The app uses cryptographic primitives that are appropriate for the particular use-case, configured with parameters that adhere to industry best practices."
 - V3.4: "The app does not use cryptographic protocols or algorithms that are widely considered depreciated for security purposes."
+- V7.8: "In unmanaged code, memory is allocated, freed and used securely."

 ##### CWE